AI-SIG/AISIG/README.md

 1. Ask one of your friendly Mensa committee members for access to the WhatsApp group.
 If that fails, you can also ask me.

 ## Useful AI links
 1. [What is AI](https://www.zdnet.com/article/what-is-ai-everything-you-need-to-know-about-artificial-intelligence/)?
-This link also explains the differenc between AI and Machine Learning.
+This link also explains the difference between AI and Machine Learning.
 1. [Eliezer Yudkowski](http://yudkowsky.net/) is an AI evangelist who has loads of fascinating blog posts on AI and related topics.
 Also on some unrelated topics.
 1. The [Singularity](https://singularityhub.com/) is near!